myrrlyn/wyz/CONTRIBUTING.md

 about them or open an issue.

 I will do my best to respond to all contacts in a timely manner.

+## Workflow

+This project uses a `Justfile` to contain its workflows.
+You can install the `just` tool from Cargo (`cargo install just`), or from any of the sources listed at https://github.com/casey/just.
+If you run `just loop dev` in a separate terminal while you work, or run `just dev` as your editor’s on-save event, you should be all set.